Is Marijuana Legalization Causing More Car Accidents in Denver, Colorado?

 If you are injured in an auto accident that you suspect may have been caused by marijuana, then it is important to have an experienced attorney on your side.
 Insurance companies are still figuring out how marijuana influences their insurance claims, and you won’t want to see an auto accident claim denied.
 Make sure that you have a Colorado attorney like McDivitt to help get the settlement that you deserve.

 Marijuana’s Effect on Driving

-When Colorado legalized recreational marijuana, safety experts wondered how this would affect the number of car accidents across the state.
+When Colorado legalized recreational marijuana, safety experts wondered how this would affect the number of car accidents and pedestrian collisions across the state.
 And for good reason.
 Studies have shown: